SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 - Ingest data from licensed Node-Level sources and maintain semantic integrity throughout the processing pipeline;
 - Construct valid semantic behavior chains, with capabilities including behavior indexing, pivot tracking, semantic timelines, and modular structured investigation tools;
 - Provide structured investigation capabilities to multiple tenants or external customers (platform-as-a-service model).
+### Platform-Level Certification Necessity

+The necessity for platform-level certification recommends adopting a next-generation SOC paradigm security operations platform.
+Through deployment integrated with node-level facilities, unified and standardized logs are collected into the **EBD** (Event Behavior Database).

+In this paradigm, **SIEM is no longer just a log collector**, but, through certified modular integration, enables:
+- AI-driven investigation and reasoning;
+- Local editing and customization of behavior fragments;
+- Integration with the **AI-SIA Alliance** knowledge-sharing mechanism;
+- Structured platform support for **organization-level certification** of security structured investigation capabilities;
+- Generation of structured security investigation reports.

 **Note**: Any SOC platform (including SaaS, cloud-based SOC, or MSSP model) falls under the Platform-Level License category.